-Creative Technology Ltd ("Creative" or the "Company", and together with its subsidiaries, the "Group") is committed to maintaining good corporate governance in accordance with the principles and guidelines set out in the Code of Corporate Governance released by the Council on Corporate Disclosure and Governance in 2005 (the "Code").
-Creative's approach on corporate governance takes into consideration the principles and guidelines set out in the Code.
+Creative Technology Ltd ("Creative" or the "Company", and together with its subsidiaries, the "Group") is committed to maintaining good corporate governance in accordance with the principles and guidelines set out in the Code of Corporate Governance issued in May 2012 (the "Code").
+Creative's approach on corporate governance takes into consideration the principles and guidelines set out in the Code, substantially complied with the key principles and supporting guidelines set out in the Code except where specifically identified and disclosed in this report.